-Better coverage: Cells can be adapted to geographic conditions (mountains, buildings, etc.).

-Better availability of the infrastructure
+- Better coverage: Cells can be adapted to geographic conditions (mountains, buildings, etc.). - Better availability of the infrastructure c) GSM is one example of communication services relying on cell-based communication.
+Please explain the main components.

 But: A complex and costly infrastructure is required, in order to link all base stations.
 This includes switches, antennas, location registers, etc.